-Dr. Dennis M. Brown has been Chief Scientific Officer of the Company since January 25, 2013 and director of the Company since February 11, 2013.
+Dr. Dennis M. Brown has been our Chief Scientific Officer since January 25, 2013 and a director of the Company since February 11, 2013.
 Dr. Brown is not standing for re-election at the Annual Meeting.
 Dr. Brown is one of our founders and has served as Chief Scientific Officer and director of DelMar (BC) since inception.
 Dr. Brown has more than thirty years of drug discovery and development experience.
-He has served as Chairman of Mountain View Pharmaceutical's Board of Directors since 2000 and is the President of Valent.
+He has served as Chairman of Mountain View Pharmaceutical's board of directors since 2000 and is the President of Valent.
 In 1999 he founded ChemGenex Therapeutics, which merged with a publicly traded Australian company in 2004 to become ChemGenex Pharmaceuticals (ASX: CXS/NASDAQ: CXSP), of which he served as President and a Director until 2009.
 He was previously a co-founder of Matrix Pharmaceutical, Inc., where he served as Vice President (VP) of Scientific Affairs from 1985-1995 and as VP, Discovery Research, from 1995-1999.
 He also previously served as an Assistant Professor of Radiology at Harvard University Medical School and as a Research Associate in Radiology at Stanford University Medical School.
 He received his B.A. in Biology and Chemistry (1971), M.S. in Cell Biology (1975) and Ph.D. in Radiation and Cancer Biology (1979), all from New York University.
 Dr. Brown is an inventor of about 34 issued U.S. patents and applications, many with foreign counterparts.

 John K. Bell, FCPA, FCA

-Lynda Cranston has served as a director of the Company since February 5, 2015 and serves as the Chair of our Governance and Compensation Committee.
+Lynda Cranston has served as a director since February 5, 2015 and serves as the Chair of our Nominating and Corporate Governance Committee.
 Mrs. Cranston is presently Chair of the British Columbia Rapid Transit Company.
 She previously was, from 2014 to 2016, the National Chair of the Gastrointestinal Association of Canada.
 Mrs. Cranston retired in 2013 from the healthcare industry where she had been a CEO for over 20 years.
-Her last appointment prior to her retirement was as the fi rst CEO of the Provincial Health Services Authority (2002 to 2013).
-Prior to this appointment Mrs. Cranston had been the 1st CEO of the Canadian Blood Services in Ottawa, ON (1998-2001).
-Before moving to Ottawa, Mrs. Cranston, as the CEO of BC Women's Hospital and Healthcare Centre had merged the organization with the BC Children's Hospital and the Sunny Hill Health Centre for Children to become the Children's and Women's Healthcare Centre of BC.
+Her last appointment prior to her retirement was as the first CEO of the British Columbia Provincial Health Services Authority (2002 to 2013).
+From 1998-2001 Mrs. Cranston had been the first CEO of the Canadian Blood Services in Ottawa, ON.
+Before moving to Ottawa, Mrs. Cranston, as the CEO of B.C.
+Women's Hospital and Healthcare Centre had merged the organization with the BC Children's Hospital and the Sunny Hill Health Centre for Children to become the Children's and Women's Healthcare Centre of BC.
 Following the merger Mrs. Cranston became the first CEO.
-Mrs. Cranston also sits on the national board of the Gastrointestinal Society as its chair.
-In 2013, Mrs. Cranston was identified as a member of Diversity 50 by the Canadian Board Diversity Council as being one of Canada's most Board ready candidates.
+Mrs. Cranston also sits on the national board of the Gastrointestinal Society as its Chair.
+In 2013, Mrs. Cranston was identified as a member of Diversity 50 by the Canadian Board Diversity Council as being one of Canada's most board ready candidates.
 Mrs. Cranston was awarded the Board Chair Award of Excellence by the HealthCare Leaders' Association of British Columbia in 2008.
-In 2007, she was inducted into Canada's Most Powerful Women Top 100 Hall of Fame after having been identified in '04, '05 & '06 as one of Canada's Most Powerful Women Top 100.
+In 2007, she was inducted into Canada's Most Powerful Women Top 100 Hall of Fame after having been identified in '04,'05 & '06 as one of Canada's Most Powerful Women Top 100.
 Mrs. Cranston is a recipient of the YWCA Women of Distinction Award, the 125th Anniversary of the Confederation of Canada Commemorative Medal for community contributions, and the Queen's Golden Jubilee Medal for contribution to Canada and community.
 Ms. Cranston's healthcare industry and executive knowledge and experience qualify her to serve on our Board of Directors.

-Robert J. Toth, Jr., MBA has served as a director of the Company since August 20, 2013 and serves as the Chair of our Compensation Committee.
+Robert J. Toth, Jr. has served as a director since August 20, 2013 and serves as the Chair of our Compensation Committee.
 Since 2005, Mr. Toth has primarily been managing his personal investment portfolio.
 From 2004-2005, Mr. Toth served as a consulting analyst to Narragansett Asset Management, a New York-based healthcare-focused hedge fund, where he advised the firm on biotechnology investments.
 From 2001-2003, he was the Senior Portfolio Manager for San Francisco-based EGM Capital's Medical Technology hedge fund, where he was responsible for managing and maintaining a dedicated medical technology portfolio.
 Mr. Toth began his Wall Street career in 1996 as an Equity Research Associate for Vector Securities International, a healthcare-focused brokerage firm.
 From 1997-1999 he served as Senior Biotechnology Analyst.
 He joined Prudential Securities as Senior Vice President and Biotechnology Analyst where he served from 1999-2001 following Prudential's acquisition of Vector.
-His responsibilities included the analysis of commercial, clinical and scientific fundamentals of oncology-and genomics-based biotechnology companies on behalf of institutional investors.
+His responsibilities included the analysis of commercial, clinical and scientific fundamentals of oncology and genomics-based biotechnology companies on behalf of institutional investors.
 Mr. Toth was named to the Wall Street Journal's Allstar List for stock picking in 1999.
 Mr. Toth received an MBA from the University of Washington and Bachelor of Science degrees in Biological Sciences and Biochemistry from California Polytechnic State University, San Luis Obispo.
 Mr. Toth's financial and biotechnology industry knowledge and experience quality him to serve on our Board of Directors.